 Using a fake ID, drinking under age, drunk driving, plagiarism, conduct issues in dorms, marijuana and drug use can all make your admission more difficult.
 Medical schools expect good judgment, honesty and integrity in applicants, beginning with your first day at Duke.
 Be careful.
 Think about your behavior at Duke and away.
 Don't let a momentary lapse in judgment affect your life goals.

-If you will have a conduct violation on your record, discuss your situation with Deborah Wahl or Cindy Broderius in the Health Professions Office and see what they advise.
+If you will have a conduct violation on your record, discuss your situation with Cindy Broderius, Brittany Morhac, or Robert Jones in the Health Professions Advising Office and see what they advise.